 What types of concessions are available?

-Wine, beer, soft drinks, water, candy and snacks are available for purchase one hour before each show in the wine and beer garden outside on the front lawn.
+Wine, beer, soft drinks, water, candy, and snacks are available for purchase one hour before each show.
 Come early to enjoy a glass of wine or craft beer with friends.

 May I bring my child?